 Consider the failure of a single edge $(b,f)$ (refer to Figure \ref{figure:overview-failure-eg} (i)).
-Exploiting the flexibility of DFS traversal, we can assume a stage in the DFS traversal of $G\backslash \{(b,f)\}$ where the partial DFS tree $T^*$ is $T\backslash T(f)$ and the vertex $b$ is currently being visited.
+Exploiting the flexibility of DFS traversal, we can assume a stage in the DFS traversal of $G\backslash \{(b,f)\}$ where the partial DFS tree $T^*$ is $T\backslash T(f)$ and vertex $b$ is currently being visited.
 Thus, the unvisited graph is a single connected component containing the vertices of $T(f)$.
-Now, according to components property we need to process only the lowest edge from $T(f)$ to $path(b,r)$ ($(k,b)$ in Figure \ref{figure:overview-failure-eg} (ii)).
-Hence, the DFS traversal enters this component using the edge $(k,b)$ and performs DFS traversal in the subgraph induced by the vertices of $T(f)$.
-The resulting DFS tree of this subgraph would now be rooted on $k$.
-Rebuilding the DFS tree after failure of the edge $(b,f)$ thus reduces to finding the lowest edge from $T(f)$ to $path(e,r)$ and then rerooting a subtree $T(f)$ of $T$ on the new root $k$.
+Now, according to the components property we need to process only the lowest edge from $T(f)$ to $path(b,r)$ ($(k,b)$ in Figure \ref{figure:overview-failure-eg} (ii)).
+Hence, the DFS traversal enters this component using the edge $(k,b)$ and performs a traversal of the subgraph induced by the vertices of $T(f)$.
+The resulting DFS tree of this subgraph would now be rooted at $k$.
+Rebuilding the DFS tree after the failure of edge $(b,f)$ thus reduces to finding the lowest edge from $T(f)$ to $path(e,r)$, and then rerooting a subtree $T(f)$ of $T$ at the new root $k$.
 We now describe how this rerooting can be performed in $\tilde{O}(n)$ time in the following section.